-Welcome to FlyleafOnline.com, the longest running fansite on the net for the Texas band Flyleaf!
+Welcome to FlyleafOnline.com, the longest running and largest fansite on the net for the band Flyleaf!
 We aim to bring you the latest in news, tour dates, media, lyrics, info... pretty much everything.
-And we try to do it daily.
-So if you’ve think you’ve seen everything Flyleaf?
+And we do it often.
+So if you think youÂ’ve seen everything Flyleaf?
 Think again.
-We’ve probably posted something new by the time you refresh the page. :]
+WeÂ’ve probably posted something new by the time you refresh the page.

 Since: March 2005